Steering Assist Is Reduced Drive with Care

 When the information relayed by the ECM is wrong, the effectiveness of the power steering is affected as it does not have the information needed to function efficiently.

-At this point, you should expect the error message, “Steering Assist is reduced”, and you have no choice but to drive carefully because the steering wheel balance has been upset.
+At this point, you should expect the error message, “Steering Assist is Reduced”, and you have no choice but to drive carefully because the steering wheel balance has been upset.

 Another interesting part of your engine, when affected that can lead to a steering assist is reduced signal in the engine thermostat.
 The thermostat plays an important role in controlling and regulating the coolant flow rate into the engine radiator.